 Steve Pretty is a composer, musician and performer with work crossing many disciplines.
 As bandleader of Hackney Colliery Band (‘one of the greatest live bands that we have in this country’ – BBC Radio 2) he has co-written and produced five critically-acclaimed albums which ‘reinvent the brass band format for the 21st century’ (Times), and collaborated with musicians including Angelique Kidjo, Mulatu Astatke, Madness, Bugge Wessetoft and Jamie Cullum.

-In 2012, he arranged and led the band playing a 45 minute set at the London 2012 Olympic Closing Ceremony, and recent HCB live shows include sold out shows at Barbican Hall and Koko, as well as extensive European touring.
+In 2012, Steve arranged and led the band playing a 45 minute set at the London 2012 Olympic Closing Ceremony, and recent HCB live shows include sold out shows at Barbican Hall and Koko, as well as extensive European touring.

 Steve’s ongoing work includes Musical Director at Shakespeare’s Globe (2019-present), and composed and MDed Professor Brian Cox and Robin Ince’s live shows at the Royal Albert Hall and Hammersmith Apollo since 2013, which has included working with everyone from Apollo astronauts to The Cure, and often incorporated unusual music technology including laser harps and remotely-triggered robot timpani.
 Commissions include Royal Albert Hall (Sea Shambles, 2020), Wilton’s Music Hall (Music 4All, 2020) and Imperial War Museum (2018).